Fed bets big in new push to rescue U.S. economy

 "The employment situation ... remains a grave concern," Bernanke told reporters.
 "While the economy appears to be on a path of moderate recovery, it isn't growing fast enough to make significant progress reducing the unemployment rate."

+The economy created just 96,000 jobs last month, less than needed to keep up with population growth.
+While the unemployment rate edged down to 8.1 percent, it was only because many Americans gave up on the search for work.

-By buying mortgage-linked debt, the Fed hopes to press mortgage rates lower, helping the housing market and also encouraging investors in MBS to switch into other assets, such as corporate bonds, lowering their yields as well.
+By buying mortgage-linked debt, the Fed hopes to press mortgage rates lower, helping the housing market and also encouraging investors in MBS to switch into other assets, lowering their yields as well.

 Those lower borrowing costs should spur more lending and foster faster economic growth, officials believe.
-U.S. growth cooled in the second quarter to a tepid 1.7 percent annual rate, and forecasters do not think the economy is expanding much faster, although it is faring better than many other developed economies.
+U.S. growth cooled in the second quarter to a tepid 1.7 percent annual rate, and forecasters do not see the economy doing much better now.

-In August, the United States created just 96,000 jobs, less than needed to keep up with population growth.
-While the unemployment rate edged down to 8.1 percent, it was only because many Americans gave up on the search for work.

-Businesses have held the line on hiring and put investment plans on hold out of concern Europe's debt crisis and the so-called U.S. fiscal cliff of scheduled tax hikes and government spending cuts could derail the economy, economists say.
+In an additional move, the Fed said it was not likely to raise overnight interest rates from their current near-zero level until at least mid-2015.
+Previously, it had set such guidance at late 2014.

 "If the outlook for the labour market does not improve substantially, the committee will continue its purchase of agency mortgage-backed securities, undertake additional asset purchases, and employ its other policy tools as appropriate until such improvement is achieved in a context of price stability," the Fed said in a statement.